TiagoSD22/dungeon_solver_fuzzy_mutation_tests/README.md

 # Dungeon Solver API 🏰⚔️

-A Java 23 Spring Boot REST API for solving dungeon traversal problems using object-oriented design and graph-based algorithms.
+A Java 23 Spring Boot REST API for solving dungeon traversal problems using object-oriented design and graph-based algorithms with a normalized database caching system.

 ## 🎯 Business Objective